Zotigh/elapsed-days/README.md

     The sum of the results of these 2 computations will give the correct overall answer.

-* In the IS0 8601 calendar, a leap year is defined as one which is
+* In the Gregorian and IS0 8601 calendars, a leap year is defined as one which is

     * evenly divisible by 4, **and**